JoepVanlier/Hackey-Trackey/README.md

 ![Hackey Trackey in Action](https://j.gifs.com/gLyymG.gif)

 ## What is it not?
-A sampler.
-Hackey-Trackey does not handle sample playback.
-For this you would need to add an additional VST that handles sample playback.
+While the latest version of Hackey-Trackey does ship with a basic sampler, it is not a full tracker.
 Have a look at ReViSiT or linking a dedicated tracker program such as Renoise to REAPER if this is what you seek.

 ## Small disclaimer
 Hackey Trackey is still actively being developed.
 Not all planned features are